OpenCloses in 192 days

 Activities funded

-- Projects that help integrate research evidence into practice and decision making.
+- Activities that facilitate the use and integration of health research knowledge and evidence into practice and decision making.

-- Activities that involve non-academic team members in research and knowledge sharing.
+- Activities that facilitate the participation of non-academic team members in the research and knowledge sharing process.

 Documents Needed